Eric Young (wrestler): Teaming with ODB (2011–2013)

 Young and ODB made their first title defense two weeks later, when they defeated Mexican America (Rosita and Sarita).
 Young's and ODB's wedding ceremony took place on the April 12 Impact Wrestling.
 Three days later at Lockdown, Young and ODB defeated Rosita and Sarita in a steel cage match to retain the Knockouts Tag Team Championship.
 On May 13 at Sacrifice, Young was defeated by Crimson in a singles match.
 Afterwards, Young took a hiatus from TNA to film his upcoming Animal Planet program.
 During the hiatus, Young and ODB became the longest reigning Knockouts Tag Team Champions in history by surpassing The Beautiful People's reign of 141 days on July 19.
 Young returned to TNA on the August 30 Impact Wrestling, reuniting with ODB after her match with Madison Rayne.
 Young made his in-ring return on November 11 at Turning Point, teaming with ODB to defeat Tara and Jesse in a non-title mixed tag team match.
 On the following Impact Wrestling, Young was defeated by Jesse in a singles match.
 The following week during the TNA Turkey Bowl, Young pinned Jesse in a three-way match, which also included Robbie E and forced Jesse to wear a turkey suit as part of the Thanksgiving theme.
 After the match, both he and ODB were ambushed by the Aces & Eights and they proceeded to injure Young by hitting his exposed ankle with a ball-peen hammer, while ODB was handcuffed outside the ring and forced to watch.
 Young returned on the February 28, 2013, episode of Impact Wrestling, being revealed as the final member of Sting's Lethal Lockdown team and attacking their opponents, Aces & Eights.
 On March 10 at Lockdown, Team TNA, consisting of Young, James Storm, Magnus, Samoa Joe, and Sting defeated Aces & Eights, consisting of Devon, DOC, Garett Bischoff, Knux, and Mr. Anderson in a Lethal Lockdown match, with Young pinning Knux for the win.

-On the June 20 episode of Impact Wrestling, Young and ODB were stripped of the Knockouts Tag Team Championship by Brooke Hogan due to Young being a male, ending their reign at a record 478 days.
+On the June 20 episode of Impact Wrestling, Young and ODB were stripped of the Knockouts Tag Team Championship by Brooke Hogan due to Young being a man, ending their reign at a record 478 days.
 The titles were then retired on June 27.